OmkarSarkar204/OmkarSarkar204/README.md

 I’m a student researcher and open-source contributor working on quantum machine learning models with applications in astrophysics and particle physics.
 My interests lie at the intersection of machine learning, physics-driven modeling, and scientific software.

-I actively contribute to open-source projects, focusing on correctness, testing, and maintainability in large codebases.

 ## Research Background
 - Machine learning applications in particle physics